 25400 U.S. Highway 19 North, Suite 158

 Clearwater, FL 33763

 Chicago, Illinois 60606

-The Northwest-Shoals Community College Medical Assisting Technology Program has a job placement rate of 84.21% for the 2019 Graduation Year (the program became accredited in 2017).
+The Northwest-Shoals Community College Medical Assisting Technology Program has a job placement rate of 73.91% and a graduate satisfaction rate of 100% for the 2020 Graduation Year (the program became accredited in 2017).

 If you are interested in the MAT program at NW-SCC, please contact: